OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Information collected on Verizon websites and apps

 When you use Verizon websites and apps, information is collected about your device and your visit including browsing, searching and buying activity as you interact with our sites and apps.
 IP address. mobile telephone, device numbers and identifiers. account information. web addresses of the sites you come from and go to next. and information about your connection, including your device's browser, operating system, platform type and Internet connection speed.
-We use this information for operational, performance measurement and other business purposes. and to help us deliver more relevant Verizon marketing messages on our websites, on non-Verizon websites, by our representatives, via email, or via other Verizon services or devices.
+We use this information for operational, performance measurement and other business purposes. and to help us deliver more relevant Verizon marketing messages on our websites, on non-Verizon websites, by our representatives, via mail and email, or via other Verizon services or devices.
 This information is also used to tailor the content you see, manage the frequency with which you see an advertisement, tailor advertisements to better match your interests and understand the effectiveness of our advertising.
 We also may use this information to assess the effectiveness of our sites and to help you should you request help with navigation problems on our sites.
 Additional information about data collected by Oath on websites, apps and services is described in the Oath and Yahoo privacy policies.

-Certain Verizon vendors may place and read cookies on our sites to help us deliver Verizon marketing messages on our sites and on non-Verizon sites.
+Certain Verizon vendors may place and read cookies on our sites to help us deliver Verizon marketing messages as described above.
 We require that these vendors provide consumers with the ability to opt out of their use of information for these purposes.
-In accordance with industry self-regulatory principles, you should see this icon in or around Verizon advertisements that are delivered on other sites using information collected on our sites.
+When information is used to deliver Verizon marketing messages on non-Verizon sites, in accordance with industry self-regulatory principles, you should see this icon in  or around Verizon ads  shown on other sites using information collected on our sites.
 Clicking on this icon provides information about the companies and data practices that were used to deliver the ad and also describes how you may opt out of this type of advertising program.
-Additional information on choices you have about the use of information for advertising purposes can be found in the "How to limit the sharing and use of your information" section below.
+You can find out more  about choices you have in the "How to limit the sharing and use of your information" section below.
 View information about "cookies" and related technologies.

 Information you provide